work with me

 Tantric techniques in this tradition generally include:

-In some ways Tantric practice is like a pantry that can create variations on different recipes: there are ingredients that are foundational, and others that change the overall flavor.
+In some ways Tantric practice is like a pantry that can create variations on different recipes: there are ingredients that are foundational and present in almost every dish, and others that offer a unique flavor.
 Many Tantric practices are deceptively simple— they are subtle and the deeper wisdom within these practices becomes available through dedicated and consistent practice.
 Other practices are more complex and require concentration, Dharana, and so here we have the balance!
 There is a science to Tantra, wherein certain practices are combined and produce reliable results.
-Over time we develop familiarity with our own subtle system, and in self-guided meditations, choose practices that will support us on the path to liberation.
+Over time we develop familiarity with our own subtle system, and in self-guided meditations, we can choose practices on a day to day basis that will support us on the path to liberation.

-My ongoing morning meditation class Shakti Rising has open enrollment on a monthly basis, and each month works with a theme so that specific practices can be developed over time and one can understand the effects those practices on their own system.
+I offer an ongoing meditation class Shakti Rising with open enrollment on a monthly basis, and each month works with a theme so that specific practices can be developed over time and one can understand the effects of those practices on their own system.
+Classes are offered live with replay, and you are also welcome to participate by recording.

 Want to try a practice first?